 Is this the first of many?

-When attending any festival, there is extensive risk assessment that takes place.
-Marshalls and security are there for everyone’s protection.
-Bags are checked on arrival, you are patted down, checked for weapons and then you can enter.
+When attending any festival, there is an extensive risk assessment that takes place.
+Marshalls and security are there for everyone’s protection, bags are checked on arrival, you are patted down, checked for weapons and then you can enter.

-In a short-sighted fashion, it is as though individuals who attended had forgotten the dangers of an illegal rave even when, on that same day on June 13th, 1,425 were diagnosed with COVID-19.
+In a short-sighted fashion, it is as though individuals who attended had forgotten the dangers of an illegal rave regardless of this risks of COVID-19.

-We are all craving some live music.
-Whilst I can vouch for the fact that having a boogie would be enjoyable, these raves are not safe.
-Despite this, weather permitting, the Daisy Nook rave seems to be the first of many planned, even in the midst of COVID.
+Everyone is craving some live music, but these raves are not safe.
+Despite this, weather permitting, the Daisy Nook rave seems to be the first of many planned, even in the midst of a pandemic.